-Students at wave 2 and 3 will be regarded as SEND, included in data collection.
-Students at waves 1, 2 and 3 will have a 'Passport' in order for effective communication in school and to aid quality first teaching.
-Students at waves 2 and 3 will have targets set termly in addition to their Passport to successfully support the Assess, Plan, Do, Review cycle.
+Students at wave 2 and 3 will be regarded as SEND and included in data collection.
+These students will have a 'Passport' in order for effective communication in school and to aid quality first teaching.
+Students at wave 2 and 3 will have targets set on their Passport to successfully support the Assess, Plan, Do, Review cycle.